DHTMLX/scheduler-docs/data/ical_export_import.md

 + Array of events

-It's an example of events' array that is reffered to in import/export data from/to array.
+It's an example of events' array that is referred to in import/export data from/to array.

 ~~~php